228th Rifle Division: First Jassy–Kishinev Offensive

 The Army advanced with 57th Corps on the right (north) wing, 82nd Rifle Corps on the left, and 6th Guards Rifle Corps in second echelon but mostly following the 82nd.
 The 57th proceeded through Blijnii Hutor toward Parcani with the mission of capturing Tiraspol with an assault from the north, then crossing the river at Parcani before taking the town of Bender (Tighina) on the west bank and its adjacent strip of high ground.
 General Ostashenko deployed the 228th in the center with 58th Guards to the north and 92nd Guards to the south; the 188th Rifle Division of 82nd Corps supported the flank of the 92nd.
 The 58th Guards and the 228th cleared Tiraspol overnight on April 11/12 before pushing on to the river south of Parcani.
 The 92nd Guards also reached the east bank north of the town but ran into effective resistance from the 257th Infantry Division which prevented any crossings.
 The 58th Guards managed to secure a small bridgehead near Varnița while the 228th was able to get over near Tîrnauca.
 Colonel Yesin was fortunate to escape the fate of his fellow division commanders, both of whom were wounded in the day's fighting and required evacuation.
 The 6th Guards Corps had more success in its crossing operations but German reinforcements were already reaching the high ground.

 Late on April 12 the Front commander, Army Gen. Malinovsky, ordered the Army to "capture the fortress of Bendery by day's end on 14 April".
 57th Corps was to capture Novye Lipkani (a suburb of Bender) to the south of the town and Varnița to the north as part of an encircling move but the artillery preparation, which began at 0700 hours on April 13, proved utterly ineffective and this effort ended in total failure.
-Fighting continued over the following days and by April 17 the Army's bridgehead south of Tiraspol was roughly 15km wide and 15km deep, but Bender was still in German hands, as was the high ground where they had managed to establish continuous defenses.
+Fighting continued over the following days and by April 17 the Army's bridgehead south of Tiraspol was roughly 15 km wide and 15 km deep, but Bender was still in German hands, as was the high ground where they had managed to establish continuous defenses.
 Overnight on April 18/19 the 57th and 82nd Corps, reinforced by the 15th Guards Rifle Division, were to make a second effort to seize German positions near Bender, led by the 58th Guards and the 228th.
 In the event the offensive was postponed until April 20 and in heavy fighting over the next five days the Army made no progress whatsoever.
 Operations on this sector were effectively shut down until August.